 As a parent advocate, I often hear this kind of frustration from the families I work with.
 As a mother, I understand it too.
-When our children are struggling, we want to get them the help they need as soon as possible!
+When our kids are struggling, we want to get them the help they need as soon as possible.

 School districts have to follow specific guidelines for moving the evaluation process along.
-These guidelines are spelled out in the Individuals with Disabilities Education Act (IDEA).
-According to the law, once a parent has granted permission to conduct a formal evaluation, the district has 60 days to complete that evaluation.
+These guidelines are spelled out in federal special education law (the

 However, the 60-day clock doesn’t start ticking until you’ve given your consent.
 Often, there are a few things that need to happen before the district asks for your consent.

-Be persistent.
-Send more letters asking for detailed information from the school about its decision-making process.
+It’s OK to be persistent.
+If you need to, send more letters asking for detailed information from the school about its decision-making process.

-It’s important to document all of your efforts.
-Keep a communications log as part of your child’s records.
-Write down the dates, times and other details for every email, phone call or face-to-face conversation.
+.
+Write down the dates, times, and other details for every email, phone call, or face-to-face conversation.

 If you’re not making progress through these strategies, there are other things you can do.
 Learn about

 your options.
 You can also start exploring steps to take